 Narrative by Vilasini Kumar.

 As part of our blog series on Team–Stories, meet Steward Kharpuri, a Team Leader in the Finance division of Chillibreeze.
-He is one of the youngest employees of Chillibreeze and what strikes you when you meet him is his cheerful nature and a ready to smile personality is a pleasure to work with in the team.
-But looking at him you may need to be reminded that he shoulders very important Finance related responsibilities.
+His cheerful nature and a ready to smile personality is a pleasure to work with in the team.
+But looking at him you may need to be reminded that he shoulders important Finance related responsibilities.
 He is in–charge of maintaining internal accounts, dealing with outside agencies like the Tax authorities, Provident Commissioner, Chartered Accountant and lots more.